Dinosapiens/Progetto-JavaScript-Basics-di-Lorenzo-Greco/README.md

 To install and execute this application you just need a web browser.

-You should clone the repository and open the index.html file with your prefer browser.
+You should clone the repository and open the index.html file with your favourite browser.
 ## Demo

 The working web application can be found at the following link: